Hugh J. Chisholm: Early life

-Hugh J. Chisholm was the fifth of ten children of Alexander Chisholm and Mary Margaret Phelan of Niagara-on-the-Lake in Ontario, Canada.
+Hugh J. Chisholm was the fifth of ten children of Alexander Chisholm and Mary Margaret Phelan of Niagara-on-the-Lake in Canada West.
 He attended school there until he was thirteen, when his father's death made it necessary for him to leave school to help support the family.
 In Toronto, he found employment as a newsboy distributing newspapers to passengers on the Grand Trunk Railway and the steamboats, where he made friends with Thomas Edison, who was a newsboy on a nearby line.

 An entrepreneur from an early age, Chisholm soon began buying his own copies of the papers, rather than selling them as an agent for another company.
 As his earnings grew, he was able to attend business classes at the Commercial College of Bryant and Stratton.
 In 1861, his brother joined him and formed Chisholm Brothers, which distributed papers over much of Canada and the Northeastern United States.
 By the time he was sixteen, he was able to buy out his former employer, hiring over two hundred newsboys to sell papers, magazines and books to railway and steamboat customers.
 This company developed into Chisholm Brothers Publishing in Portland, Maine.